Early November Garden To-Do List

 Planting: Focus on bulbs: garlic, onions, shallots in the veggie garden.
 And tulips, daffodils, alliums, and snowdrops in the flower beds.

 Thinning: Thin root veggies to final spacing.
 Typical spacing is 1-2 inches for radishes and carrots and 3-4 inches for beets.
 Simply snip the unwanted seedlings at soil level with a pair of scissors.
+These make great microgreens to toss into salads!

 We often recommend harvesting just the outer leaves of each lettuce plant, but if they are planted close together and getting fairly large, you can snip out some entire plants at soil level to give the remaining plants more room to bulk up.
 Same with kale or spinach of you planted them in bunches.
+More details on thinning.

 Frost protection: The warm weather has been pretty great over the past few weeks, but we know it won’t last forever.
 Be prepared with hoops and frost cloth if you want to keep your garden going all winter long.
 Even among frost-tolerant plants, there are different degrees of “tolerance.”
 Lettuce is one of the most sensitive of our fall/winter crops, especially if the temperature drops suddenly.
 For the best chance of keeping your lettuce happy, cover your garden if the temperature is forecasted to drop below 28 degrees.